gooseberry/gooseberry.github.io/_games/quake.md

 ### Quake Original Soundtrack *(Optional)*

+You can play Quake and it's expansion packs without music.
+If you want to get the original soundtrack running while you play, there are a few extra steps to get this working.

+First, you will need to create a *music* folder in each of the game folders where you copied the PAK files.
+You can manually create these with the files app or copy the line below and paste it into the Terminal.

+    mkdir ~/.quakespasm/id1/music ~/.quakespasm/hipnotic/music ~/.quakespasm/rogue/music

+The Quake soundtracks are packaged with the game as CD images.
+The Quake source port can't read these image files, but you can convert them to a format the game can play.
+Open the terminal application and copy the following lines to convert the music.

+    bchunk -w ~/tmp_quake/app/game.gog ~/tmp_quake/app/game.cue ~/.quakespasm/id1/music/track_
+    rm ~/.quakespasm/id1/music/track_01.iso
+    cd ~/.quakespasm/id1/music
+    oggenc -q 8 *.wav
+    rm *.wav
+    bchunk -w ~/tmp_quake/app/gamea.gog ~/tmp_quake/app/gamea.cue ~/.quakespasm/hipnotic/music/track_
+    rm ~/.quakespasm/hipnotic/music/track_01.iso
+    cd ~/.quakespasm/hipnotic/music
+    oggenc -q 8 *.wav
+    rm *.wav
+    bchunk -w ~/tmp_quake/app/gamed.gog ~/tmp_quake/app/gamed.cue ~/.quakespasm/rogue/music/track_
+    rm ~/.quakespasm/rogue/music/track_01.iso
+    cd ~/.quakespasm/rogue/music
+    oggenc -q 8 *.wav
+    rm *.wav

 ## Application Launcher Icon

 Now that you have all the game files in the right places, you will need to create application launcher icons in your Chromebook to launch the game.